tterezis-appdev/integer-chapter/README.md

 ## integer_birth_year.rb

-Ask for a person’s age, and then calculate and display what year they were born in.
+First, ask for a person's age.
+Whatever they type, store it.
+Then, subtract the person's age from the current year and display the approximate year they were born in.

+Note that we're not taking specific birthdays into account, so the year might be off.

 Input:
 `80`

-Key output:
+Key output (assuming the year is 2020):
 "Wow, you were born in 1940.
 You're old!"

 Complete input and output example: